 2015: Make Those New Year’s Resolutions Count

 In just three short years, Wealthfront has grown to manage over $1.8 Billion in client assets.
-We believe our track record of launching new and innovative investment services is the main reason why today we’re the largest and fastest growing automated investment service.

 Today’s launch of tax-minimized brokerage account transfers is another example of the power of software to help bring personalized, sophisticated investment features to individual investors.